Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks

-Table \ref{tab:violated_constraints} summarizes the specific constraint violations in each microgrid during the restoration stages.
+Table \ref{tab:violated_constraints} summarizes the constraints that block feasibility and would require relaxation to recover feasible OPF solutions.
 As shown, the primary cause is the violation of the nodal active power balance constraint (\ref{eq: nodal power balance}).
 In concrete, MG 4 fails at Stage 2 due to power balance violations at buses 75 $\phi_c$, 92 $\phi_a$, and 99 $\phi_a$.
 Similarly, MG 2 fails at Stage 3 with an imbalance at bus 46 $\phi_a$, while MG 3 experiences failures at buses 23 $\phi_a$ and 60 $\phi_a$ in the same stage.
 These results illustrate that even a few buses under attack can propagate constraint violations throughout the network, rendering the restoration plan infeasible.